I stood leaning out of the window. Where art thou my good ol’ days?

-It was very hard for me to understand what this journey meant.
+It was hard for me to comprehend what this journey meant.
 I thought I would try anyway.
 It was a tad late, because cricket was over, and the only company I had was a bunch of kids playing in the garden.
 I joined them anyway.

-One kid was randomly throwing stones into a puddle of water– mostly at the reflection of my nose on the water, the other kid was running in circles like he were staging out the metaphorical meaning of life, and this one dumb kid was just sitting on a swing.
+One kid was randomly throwing stones into a puddle of water– mostly at the reflection of my face on the water, the other kid was running in circles like he were staging out the metaphorical meaning of life (okay, sorry), and this one dumb kid was just sitting on a swing.
 She was just sitting there.
 NOT swinging.
 Feeling unproductive for both of us, I asked her if I should push the swing or something and she just looked at me like I am the one who is stupid.

-This is, not EVEYTHING you do needs to have a DAMN point.
+This is, not EVERYTHING you do needs to have a DAMN point.

 That there is no point to all the swinging if you can’t just sit on a swing and be completely okay with it.

 There’s this famous adage: There’s no path to happiness.
 Happiness is the path.